NextSDS Logo

 Fire prevention

 Keep away from heat and sources of ignition.
 Take precautionary measures against static discharges.
 Non-sparking tools should be used.
 Ensure all equipment is electrically grounded before beginning transfer operations.
-This material can accumulate static charge due to its inherent physical properties and can therefore cause an electrical ignition source to vapors.
-In order to prevent a fire hazard, as bonding and grounding may be insufficient to remove static electricity, it is necessary to provide an inert gas purge before beginning transfer operations.
-Restrict flow velocity in order to reduce the accumulation of static electricity.
+Provide an inert gas purge before beginning transfer operations.
+Restrict flow velocity.
 Ground and bond container and receiving equipment.

 08